NaiyanJones/naiyanjones.github.io/_posts/2019-08-01-online-campaigning-mumsnet.md

 1. It should be noted that a ‘census’ is a survey of an entire population strictly speaking.
 Any survey which is does not have the full population responding shouldn’t be called a census by definition.
 ‘User survey’ would be more apt.
 I relay this interesting fact from a time I was admonished by a very grouchy statistician.
 2. Replace with social platform, online forum, online community, online mediated community, etc depending on your favorite jargon and academic discipline.
 Pick your poison basically.

-*Note: This blogpost was originally posted on [Medium in August 2019](www.mediun.com/@naiyanjones/online-political-campaigning-and-biscuits-the-case-of-mumsnet-4b4c64dbce5a).*
+*Note: This blogpost was originally posted on [Medium in August 2019](www.mediun.com/@naiyanjones/online-political-campaigning-and-biscuits-the-case-of-mumsnet-4b4c64dbce5a).*{: .notice--primary}